To begin, it is important to mention The Society of Our Lady of Guadalupe, which came about in the late 1990’s.

 This was a formal acknowledgement of the place our Dear Mother held in the hearts of those ministering, as well as the important part Our Blessed Lady played in inner healing at all the centers.

 During one of the annual meetings of all prayer center directors in Mexico City, they went to the Shrine of Our Lady of Guadalupe.
 There the lay directors made a vow to follow the vows of Poverty, Chastity and Charity.
 These vows were to be practiced in the context of each person’s calling along with the recital of a daily rosary.
 Directors brought back all teachings to their respective centers from these yearly meetings.

-To continue with the History of St. Joseph Prayer Center, it was in the end of the 1960’s and the beginning of 1970’s that Father James J. Wheeler S.J. and Sister Mary Dymphna Murray, R.S.M. following a Charismatic prayer experience, felt called to begin a Ministry of Healing Prayer and Spiritual Direction.
-This ministry was and still is a need for the laity involved in the · Charismatic Renewal Movement within the church.
+Continuing with the History of St. Joseph Prayer Center, it was in the end of the 1960’s and the beginning of 1970’s that Father James J. Wheeler S.J. and Sister Mary Dymphna Murray, R.S.M., following a Charismatic prayer experience, felt called to begin a Ministry of Healing, Prayer, and Spiritual Direction.
+This ministry was, and still is, a need for the laity involved in the Charismatic Renewal Movement within the church.

 In addition to individual ministry there were:

 Healing Masses: Many physical and inner healings occurred.